Eddy-cai/learngit/file1.md

 This is the file1.
-I wnat to check my details.
+I want to check my details.